Accountability and Transparency in Local Law Enforcement

 University of Oregon professor Michael Hames-García and Black activist Isiah Wagoner will also be on the panel.
 Wagoner was the victim of a hit-and-run last month at a Black Unity children’s march.

-The second program, “Alternatives to Policing: Reform in Law Enforcement” featuring Eugene Police Chief Chris Skinner, Eugene-Springfield NAACP President Ibrahim Coulibaly and CAHOOTS co-founder David Zeiss, will take place July 3.
+The second program, “Alternatives to Policing: Reform in Law Enforcement” featuring Eugene Police Chief Chris Skinner, Eugene-Springfield NAACP President Ibrahim Coulibaly and CAHOOTS co-founder David Zeiss, is noon July 31.

 The discussions are at noon and will be live streamed on the City Club of Eugene Facebook Page. — Joseph Cappelletti